Vole Removal Near You

 Tunnels in the grass?
 Mouse like rodents in your shrubs and landscaping?
 Those scurrying little critters may well be voles.
 Call Critter Control today for effective vole removal and exclusion services.

 Commonly called meadow mice, voles thrive in both grasslands and mountainous areas.
 They can be found throughout the United States and feed on a variety of plants.
 Their feeding habits damage growing trees, lawns, and gardens.
-While voles appear similar to mice, they are easily distinguished thanks to their shorter tails and less-pronounced ears.

 Roughly the size of a house mouse, voles are commonly confused with their rodent relative.
 Voles are usually dark brown to black in color and have coarse pelts.
 Their undersides are typically gray or white.
 Both males and females are approximately the same size and color.
 The tail of the vole is covered in fur and noticeably shorter than the rest of the body.

 More information about what a vole looks like.